-In addition, in the era of globalization and market saturation with similar products and a wide range of online sellers, it is difficult for companies to identify customer behaviour (Vukasović & Petrič, 2022).
-Traditionally, web user behavior is studied using web mining techniques (Velásquez et al., 2011), where web log files containing records of web users' activities are processed (Roy & Giduturi, 2019).
+In addition, in the era of globalization and market saturation with similar products and with a wide range of online sellers, it is not easy for companies to identify customer behavior (Vukasović & Petrič, 2022).
+Traditionally, web user behavior is studied using web mining techniques (Velásquez et al., 2011), where web log files, which contain records of web users' activities, are processed (Roy & Giduturi, 2019).
 Studying web user behavior on a website using only web log files would not be a good idea because we cannot recreate exactly a user session and know what the user sees on each page visited.
-Meanwhile, web log files contain a lot of noise, and it is usually impossible to identify directly a web user session, the sequence of web elements viewed, and the time spent on each page by the web user (Slanzi et al., 2017).
-Better approximations of web user session reconstruction have been developed employing Neuro-marketing techniques (Mičík & Kunešová, 2021).
-Neuro-marketing focuses on the consumer decision-making process and uses neuroscience to analyze and understand human behavior in the market and market exchanges (Bočková et al., 2021).
-Neuro-marketing tools can identify relationships between marketing stimuli.
-These tools can measure the effects of stimuli on the system of vision, mind, sense, emotion, and, in general, the brain system of a person (Vecchiato et al., 2013).
+Meanwhile, web log files contain a lot of noise and it is usually not possible to identify directly a web user session, the sequence of web elements viewed, and the time spent on each page by the web user (Slanzi et al., 2017).
+Better approximations of web user session reconstruction have been developed employing Neuromarketing techniques (Mičík & Kunešová, 2021).
+Neuro-marketing focuses on the consumer decision-making process and uses neuroscience to analyze and understand human behavior in relation to the market and market exchanges (Bočková et al., 2021).
+Neuro-marketing tools have the ability to identify relationships between marketing stimuli.
+These tools can measure the effects of stimuli on the system of vision, mind, sense, emotion and in general the brain system of a person (Vecchiato et al., 2013).

-The eye-tracking device is one of the new neuro-marketing tools researchers used to measure audience attention to website design (Slanzi et al., 2017).
-Eye movements recorded by this device can provide an objective source of user interface evaluation data containing information for designing websites (Djamasbi et al., 2010).
-Fixation Count (FC) and Total Fixation Duration (TFD) are two critical factors in tracking eye movements, which indicate the viewer's attention to visual stimuli (Yang, 2015).
-FC and TFD indicate how many and how long customers' eyes stay focused on an Area of Interest (AOI) on a website page (Hwang & Lee, 2018).
+The eye tracking device is one of the new neuro-marketing tools used by researchers to measure audience attention to website design (Slanzi et al., 2017).
+Eye movements recorded by this device can provide an objective source of user interface evaluation data that somehow contains information for designing websites (Djamasbi et al., 2010).
+Fixation Count (FC) and Total Fixation Duration (TFD) are two important factors in tracking eye movements, which indicate the viewer's attention to visual stimuli (Yang, 2015).
+FC and TFD, respectively, indicate how many and how long customers' eyes stay focused on an Area of Interest (AOI) on a website page (Hwang & Lee, 2018).

-It is worth noting that many studies for processing visual information of people on job websites (Mičík & Kunešová, 2021), tourism websites (Aicher et al., 2016), news websites (Simonov et al., 2023), and web Shopping sites (Beşer et al., 2022) utilized the eye tracking technique.
-However, few studies have investigated the design elements of sportswear websites (especially the vertical orientation of images) and their effect on attracting customers' visual attention.
-Therefore, according to the mentioned research gap, the present research seeks to answer whether the vertical orientation of sportswear images affects attracting customers' visual attention.
+It is worth noting that many studies for processing visual information of people on job websites (Mičík & Kunešová, 2021), tourism websites (Aicher et al., 2016), news websites (Simonov et al., 2023) and web Shopping sites (Beşer et al., 2022) utilized the eye tracking technique.
+However, few studies have investigated the design elements of sportswear websites (especially the vertical orientation of images) and their effect on attracting the visual attention of customers.
+Therefore, according to the mentioned research gap, the present research seeks to answer the question of whether the vertical orientation of sportswear images affects attracting the visual attention of customers.